wamp-proto/wamp-xbr/README.md

 ## Development

-Development is using the [Truffle](http://truffleframework.com/) Ethereum toolbelt, and the [OpenZeppelin](https://openzeppelin.org/) Solidity smart contracts framework.
+Development is using the [Truffle](http://truffleframework.com/) Ethereum toolbelt, and the [OpenZeppelin](https://openzeppelin.org/) Solidity smart contracts framework, and the [Ganache CLI](https://github.com/trufflesuite/ganache-cli/#welcome-to-ganache-cli) local blockchain.

 ### Requirements

+Install NodeJS and NPM.

 Install Ethereum: